Top 19 Niche Business Ideas: What’s Working Right Now?

 This could be anything!
 There are tons of people who have found amazing deals on clothes, books, toys, games, tools, and more.

-This is one of the ways Spencer made his first few dollars online.
+This is one of the ways I made my first few dollars online.
 You can click here to read how to get started with retail arbitrage.

 Here are a few ideas that you might find useful.

 This one is pretty broad, so let me explain.

 People love convenient things.
 Microwaves, credit cards, buttons to turn on our cars while we're still in the living room.